kamilkisiela/apollo-angular/docs/source/typescript.md

 <h2 id="generic-types">Generic types</h2>

-Every result of GraphQL query is a type of [`ApolloQueryResult`][ApolloQueryResult].
+Every result of a GraphQL query is a type of [`ApolloQueryResult`][ApolloQueryResult].
 It means that the actual data lives under `data` property.
 The default type of that property is just a simple object, but you can easily change it.

 To add an interface to the result, just specify a generic type when using methods like `watchQuery`, `mutate` and more.